AmanVermaa22/Retail-Sales-Analysis-SQL-Project/README.md

 <b>3.
 Data Analysis & Findings </b>

 * Write a SQL query to retrieve all columns for sales made on '2022-11-05
-* Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022
+* Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than equal to 4 in the month of Nov-2022
 * Write a SQL query to calculate the total sales (total_sale) for each category.
 * Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
 * Write a SQL query to find all transactions where the total_sale is greater than 1000.